DPRsLegacy/pokeemerald-expansion/RANDOMIZER_AND_FEATURES.md

 - Random items from pickup table instead of level-based distribution
 - Uses player trainer ID + party slot for consistent seeding

+#### **Hidden Items**
+- All hidden items in the overworld are randomized when found
+- Uses encryption key + original item ID for consistent seeding
+- Excludes key items and important progression items

 #### **Tera Types** *(When Randomizer Enabled)*
 - All captured Pokémon get completely random Tera types (any of 18 types)
 - Personality + species based seeding for consistency per individual